Chiv2-Community/unchained-wiki/docs/server-hosting/setup-guide.md

 1. Install Unchained on the host as you normally would.
 Make sure Unchained is replacing the normal Chivalry 2 launcher.
 (You will be prompted to do this on install)
 2. Go to the 'Server' tab of the Unchained Launcher and enter your server's name and other configuration

-If Chivalry 2 has not run on this machine before, or you deleted `%localappdata%/Chivalry 2`:
+If Chivalry 2 has not run on this machine before, or you deleted `%localappdata%/Chivalry 2/Saved_UnchainedServer`:
 Click "Launch Headless" in the bottom right.
 Let this run for ~20 seconds to ensure that ini files are generated before closing all windows that opened.
 You may be prompted to download several files: Click "Yes"

-**IMPORTANT FOR NFO HOSTS:** If you are using NFO hosting, there is a port conflict with UDP/7777.
+**IMPORTANT FOR SOME HOSTS (Such as NFO):** If you are using NFO hosting, there is a port conflict with UDP/7777.
 Change your game port to 7778 in the server tab.
 No other action is needed.
 If you do not do this then you will experience extreme gameplay degradation.

 ## Necessary ini Tweaks

 There are two ini settings that must be set in order to successfully host.
-Navigate to `%localappdata%/Chivalry 2/Saved/Config/WindowsNoEditor` in your file browser and open `Game.ini`.
+Navigate to `%localappdata%/Chivalry 2/Saved_UnchainedServer/Config/WindowsNoEditor` in your file browser and open `Game.ini`.
 Add the following lines to the top of the file:

 ```ini
 [/Script/TBL.TBLGameInstance]